Key Clinical Updates in HIV Infection & AIDS: Treatment

 1. Prophylaxis against Pneumocystis pneumonia

-Patients with CD4 counts below 200 cells/mcL, a CD4 lymphocyte percentage below 14%, or weight loss or oral candidiasis should be offered primary prophylaxis for Pneumocystis pneumonia.
-Patients with a history of Pneumocystis pneumonia should receive secondary prophylaxis until their viral load is undetectable and they have maintained a CD4 count of 200 cells/mcL or more while receiving antiretroviral treatment for longer than 3 months.
+Patients with CD4 counts below 200 cells/mcL, a CD4 lymphocyte percentage below 14%, or oral candidiasis should be offered primary prophylaxis for Pneumocystis pneumonia.
+Patients with a history of Pneumocystis pneumonia should receive secondary prophylaxis until their viral load is undetectable and they have maintained a CD4 count of 200 cells/mcL or more while receiving ART for longer than 3 months.
 Regimens for Pneumocystis prophylaxis are given in Table 31–6.